 If you are planning on engaging with Chinese tourists, WeChat gives you the opportunity to just do that, and easily.
 You can share your QR code (see below), which will allow Chinese potential tourists to add you on WeChat.
-Afterwards, you can share great contents with your audience by sharing innovative contents, videos, and presenting special offers for your followers.
-Weibo, a micro-blogging website, is another great platform which as more than 222 million active users and offers a Twitter-like experience.
+Afterward, you can share great content with your audience by sharing innovative content, and videos, and presenting special offers for your followers.
+Weibo, a micro-blogging website, is another great platform that as more than 222 million active users and offers a Twitter-like experience.
 It is possible to have thousands of followers if you use the right strategies such as cross-links with all of your social media platforms and liaising with KOL (key opinion leaders)

-Reputation is very importance for Chinese people.
-This mainly lies on basic Chinese culture values of the Face, called “Mian Zi” 面子.
-It is a quite difficult concept to explain in a few words but if we had to choose it would be “reputation” and “honour”.
-They also strongly value friends, online opinion leaders and generally Internet feedback.
+Reputation is very important for Chinese people.
+This mainly lies in basic Chinese cultural values of the Face, called “Mian Zi” 面子.
+It is a quite difficult concept to explain in a few words but if we had to choose it would be “reputation” and “honor”.
+They also strongly value friends, online opinion leaders, and generally Internet feedback.
 Taking care of your reputation online by making sure that there are very few negative comments online is consequently essential.
-You can even build your own reputation via social media platforms by spreading positive feedbacks thanks to relevant and high-quality content.
+You can even build your own reputation via social media platforms by spreading positive feedback thanks to relevant and high-quality content.
 A bad e-reputation can decrease your ability to attract Chinese tourists.
-According to Accenture’s study in 2011, 97% shared with others their bad customer service experiences and half Chinese consumers go online to share negative comments.
+According to Accenture’s study in 2011, 97% shared with others their bad customer service experiences, and half of the Chinese consumers go online to share negative comments.

 Source: Clickz.com // a WeChat moment ad for Infiniti (car)

 Last but not least, tourism players looking to attract Chinese travellers should invest in media buying.
 Not any media buying, digital media buying.
 Why digital?
-Because it is cheaper than TV ads, has a wide audience and provide a unique space for storytelling.
-According to a McKinsey study, big foreign brands such as Unilever, P&G or Nike heavily rely on Sina.com, Sohu and video platforms such as Youku and Tudou for their advertising campaign.
+Because it is cheaper than TV ads, has a wide audience, and provides a unique space for storytelling.
+According to a McKinsey study, big foreign brands such as Unilever, P&G, or Nike heavily rely on Sina.com, Sohu, and video platforms such as Youku and Tudou for their advertising campaign.

 - 10 tips to target Chinese tourists